How To File LLC Taxes In Wisconsin? (Simple Guide)

 Every member or manager who receives profits from the LLC is liable for self-employment tax, governed by the Federal Insurance Contributions Act (FICA) [2].

-This encompasses Social Security, Medicare, and other benefits, applying to all income withdrawals from your business.
-The current self-employment tax rate stands at 15.3 percent.
+It covers Social Security, Medicare, and other benefits on all income you take from the business.
+The current self-employment tax rate is 15.3 percent.

 2. Federal Income Tax